 If you are interested to read more about the etymology of the word Frisian, read this post of Taaldacht, in Dutch language, about its possible origins.
 The words Freyja and Frisian turn out not to be related.
 An etymological explanation of the word Frisian that fits the ’70s pamphlet depicting Saskia Holleman, is the Old-Germanic ‘Frisioz’ which coult mee ‘free and unbound’.

-Concerning the Roman Period, it was the Roman Tacitus who wrote in the first century that in Germanic cultures, contrary to what was customary in the Mediterranean, it were the men who gave the dowry.
-And, no jewelry and other vanity goods.
-No, cattle, horses and weapons.
-This dowry remained her personal property after they had married.
+Concerning the Roman Period, it was the Roman historian Tacitus (ca. AD 56-120) who wrote in the first century that in Germanic cultures, contrary to what was customary in the Mediterranean, it was the men who gave the dowry.
+No jewelry and other vanity goods, by the way.
+The dowry consisted of cattle, horses and weapons.
+Also, the dowry remained the bride’s personal property after they had married.
 Tacitus also wrote that women had the gift of prophecy and were the fortune-tellers.
 Illustrating women had a central position within the pre-Germanic pagan believes.

-A modest argument about the strong(er) position of Frisian women that can be derived from Freyja, is that this goddess wore fibulae ‘brooches’ similar to those magnificent pieces found at for example the terp (i.e. artificial settlement mound) of the village of Wiewerd and, of course, at the terp of Wijnaldum.
-Both locations situated in province Friesland (Mid Frisia).
+A modest argument about the strong(er) position of Frisian women that can be derived from Freyja, is that this goddess wore fibulae ‘brooches’ similar to those magnificent pieces found at for example the terp (i.e. artificial settlement mound) of Wiewerd and, of course, at the terp of Wijnaldum.
+Both locations situated in province Friesland.
 We know this thanks to a silver pendant depicting Freyja with this specific type of fibula, found in Östergötland in the south of Sweden.
-Read also our blog post Ornament of the Gods found in a mound of clay. to learn about this piece of history.
-Thus, it were Frisian women, not macho kings or warriors, who were the proud owners of these very exquisite fibulae, matching the quality of the Anglo-Saxon jewelry found in Sutton Hoo in England.
+Read also our blog post Ornament of the Gods found in a mound of clay to learn about this piece of history.
+Thus, it were Frisian women, not macho kings or otherwise big men, who were the proud owners of these very exquisite fibulae, matching the quality of the Anglo-Saxon jewelry found in Sutton Hoo in England.

 There is another modest indication women of Germanic cultures were relatively independent.
-The names of both men ánd women referred to bold and brave animals and weapons.
+Names given to both men ánd women referred to bold and brave animals and weapons.
 Obviously, women, like men, were expected to be strong and powerful too.
 The fact several Viking warrior graves turned out to be not of men but of women, supports this idea.
-Also, the Roman historian Tacitus wrote that women in the Germanic cultures were expected to be brave and to stand side by side with her man during battle.
-Probably battle was more a matter of families than that of men, during the Roman Period anyway.
-Women fighting, or at least at the edge of the battlefield to support them with food, new lead sling-bullets, encourage them, et cetera.
+Tacitus too wrote that women in the Germanic cultures were expected to be brave and to stand side by side with her man during battle.
+Probably, battle was more a matter of families than that of bands of men, during the Roman Period anyway.
+Women fighting, or at least at the edge of the battlefield to support them with food, new lead sling-bullets, encourage and treat them, et cetera.

 Early-medieval times do give us another hint woman might have a relative equal position, although a heavily disputed one.
 Old-Frisian law namely gave women the right to kill an infant.
 At the end of the eighth century, part of Frisian customary law was codified known as the Lex Frisionum.
-The code had jurisdiction over the area between the estuary ‘t Zwin in present-day Belgium and the River Weser in the north of present-day Germany.
+The codex had jurisdiction over the area between Sincfala (i.e. inlet the Zwin) in present-day Belgium, and the River Weser in the northwest of present-day Germany.
 Title V of the Lex Frisionum states:

 de Hominibus qui sine compositione occidi possunt […] et infans ab utera sublatus et enecatus a matreof the people who may be killed without a fine, are infants.
 The infant may be strangled by the mother and only if the infant was forced out the uterus

 Some historians plea for a bit different understanding of this, indeed, difficult to understand law.
-They argue that in general it was at the discretion of the mother to let her infant die as long as it had not been fed yet.
+They argue that in general it was at the discretion of the mother to let her infant die, as long as it had not been fed yet.
 This would align with the ninth-century Vita Liudgeri where this practice in Frisia is mentioned.
 In this document the mother of Saint Ludger, named Liafburch, was saved as a newborn from being killed by her grandmother because neighbors put honey on the lips of little Liafburch.
-Thus, having received nutrition, and no longer the infant Liafburch could be killed without punishment.
+Having received nutrition, no longer infant Liafburch could be killed by her mother without being punished.
 Therefore, Ludger could be born later.
 He in his turn, would convert the Frisians to Christianity, et cetera.
 The rest is history.
-Read also our blog post Liudger, the first Frisian apostle.
+For more, read our post Liudger, the first Frisian apostle.

-We leave the precise historical and linguistic discussions aside, and conclude at this place there were evidently circumstances that could justify killing an infant and, moreover, that this was the authority of women.
-Not that of the men.
+We leave the precise historical and linguistic discussions aside, and conclude at this place there were evidently circumstances which could justify killing an infant and, moreover, that this was the authority of women.
+Not that of men.
 They had not this right.
 To address the reader’s dismay, this practice is not as barbaric and inconceivable as you might think at first.
 By no means it was comparable with Saturn devouring his son painted by Goya.
-No, harsh and tough decisions had to be made in the past.
-A time without social healthcare, not even basic Obama Care.
-A community had to consider, for example, whether or not a dis-formed child could be fed and raised.
+Instead, harsh and tough decisions had to be made in the past.
+A time without social healthcare, not even your basic Obama Care.
+A community had to consider, for example, whether or not a disformed child could be fed and raised.
 Lastly, Frisian law was different compared with that of its Scandinavian neighbors.
-There it were men who had the right to kill a newborn infant, and not the women.
+There, it was the men who had the right to kill a newborn infant, and not the women.

 We would suggest not to interpret all this in a way women were of less value in the Frisian and Anglo-Saxon cultures, when compared to other Germanic tribes.
 Instead, it expressed women were regarded (more) equal to man, and not primarily seen as economic value.
 Or, another way of looking at it, it might indicate that in Frisia and in England women had a lower mortality rate during child birth than elsewhere.
 For a society with a high mortality in general, it is important for its survival to have many women and children, since they in general have a high(er) mortality rate.